I am heading overseas – any tips?

 - Check the expiry date on all of your cards and ensure they are valid for the duration of your trip.

-- Photocopy your Visa card and passport, but keep the photocopies separate as proof of information.
+- Photocopy your Visa Debit Card and passport, but keep the photocopies separate as proof of information.

 - If you are unsure of the security of an ATM please don't use it.
 A Visa cash advance can be done at any financial institution that displays the VISA symbol.
 You will need to take your card and passport as proof of ID.